 - Rooms Old Town offers a cozy and clan stay – Click here to book your room

-Pag has many small towns and villages which are perfect for relaxation and enjoying yourself, while its town Novalja is known for its beach called Zrće which is the synonym for the best beach parties, as well as one of the best beach festivals in Croatia.
+Pag has many small towns and villages which are perfect for relaxation and enjoying yourself, while its town Novalja is known for its beach called Zrće, which is the synonym for beach parties and music festivals.
+Which gave Pag the title of one of the best party islands in Croatia.

 Locally grown asparagus is harvested around the island during the entire year, and it is prepared in numerous interesting, traditional, and innovative recipes.